Sumitchongder/dew-p-qfl-unlearning/README.md

 the metadata in [`CITATION.cff`](CITATION.cff) (also exposed via GitHub's "Cite this repository" button), and cite the accompanying paper once published.

+## Acknowledgements

+This work was carried out as part of the **QIntern 2026 summer quantum research internship programme** organized by the **QWorld Association** under the **QResearch Department**.
+The research was conducted under project **QI26_22: Dynamic Entanglement Weighted Pruning for QFL-Based Supply Chain Risk Unlearning**, with **Sumit Chongder** serving as the project mentor and **Aditya Kumar** serving as the intern.

+The authors also acknowledge the collaborative research environment provided through the QIntern 2026 programme, which supported the development and discussion of the ideas presented in this work.

 ## License